All of the Tools You Will Need to Assemble Your Metal Building Kit

-A screw gun takes a lot of the time and effort out of adding the fasteners to your building.
+A screw gun takes a lot of time and effort to add the fasteners to your building.
 Screw guns are similar to power drills, but the nose holds onto screws and makes your job a lot easier.

-These are blades that are made from specially hardened steel.
-Their precision design means they consistently deliver accurate cuts on even the toughest materials, like steel.
-They are engineered to dampen noise and lessen vibration, making cutting metal a dream.
+These blades are made from specially hardened steel.
+Their precision design consistently delivers accurate cuts on even the most challenging materials, like steel.
+They are engineered to dampen noise and lessen vibration, making cutting sheet metal a dream.